-Support will be offered to staff involved and incidents will be reviewed by senior staff not involved directly and any aspect that could be improved or avoided in future will inform the planning process
+Support will be offered to staff involved and incidents will be reviewed by senior staff not involved directly and any aspect that could be improved or avoided in future will inform the planning process.

-15. Safer Recruitment and Staff Vetting
+15. Safer Recruitment and Vetting

-The school complies fully with Statutory Guidance KCSiE, 2022, 'Part Three: Safer recruitment' and the ERYC Safer Recruitment (or other HR Provider) supporting guidance, in relation to adverts, application processes, shortlisting and related reference seeking and consideration of standardised online checks on candidate at the shortlisted stage, employment history, selection and pre-appointment vetting checks, regulated activity and recording information.
+The school complies fully with Statutory Guidance KCSiE, 2023, 'Part Three: Safer recruitment' and the ERYC Safer Recruitment (or other HR Provider) supporting guidance, in relation to adverts (including advising applicants that shortlisted candidates will be subject to online checks), application processes, shortlisting and related reference seeking and standardised online checks on candidate at the shortlisted stage, employment history, selection and pre-appointment vetting checks, regulated activity and recording information.

-The school ensures that DBS checks on all staff, Governors and volunteers who are engaged in Regulated Activity are carried out as outlined and required in KCSiE 2022.
+The school ensures that DBS checks on all staff, Governors and volunteers who are engaged in Regulated Activity are carried out as outlined and required in KCSiE 2023.
 This includes a check with the children's barred list and would alert the school to any Secretary of State section 128 direction.
-All other required vetting as outlined in KCSiE, 2022 will be completed.
+All other required vetting as outlined in KCSiE 2023 will be completed.

-The school also ensures that for all other staff (e.g. contractors) who may have regular contact with children, who are not engaging in regulated activity the appropriate level of DBS checks are either carried out or confirmation of such checks are completed.
+The school also ensures that for all other staff (e.g. contractors) who may have regular contact with children, who are not engaging in regulated activity, the appropriate level of DBS checks are either carried out or confirmation of such checks are completed.